gtcasl/dragon_li/README.md

 The purpose of `Dragon_li` is to facilitate investigation and studies on irregular applications that feature fine-grained dynamic parallelism on modern GPU architectures.

+The current version of `Dragon_li` is only a preliminary release.
+The authors are continuously adding more features to the exsiting benchmarks, new benchmarks and documents.
+Please check out the [Dragon_li project site](http://gpuocelot.gatech.edu/dragon_li/) for more information.

 ## Check out

 To check out the source code, first run: